ThreeDotsLabs/watermill/docs/content/pubsubs/sql.md

 To create a subscriber, you need to pass not only proper schema adapter, but also an offsets adapter.

 * For MySQL schema use `DefaultMySQLOffsetsAdapter`
-* For PostgreSQL schema use `DefaultPostgresOffsetsAdapter`
+* For PostgreSQL schema use `DefaultPostgreSQLOffsetsAdapter`

 {{% render-md %}}
 {{% load-snippet-partial file="src-link/watermill-sql/pkg/sql/subscriber.go" first_line_contains="func NewSubscriber" last_line_contains="func NewSubscriber" %}}